The Personal Statement is an unenviable challenge faced by students each year.

 Describe what it is about the subject that makes YOU tick, not simply everything you know about the topic.
 It does not matter how impressive it might sound that you know it, you’ll find that your genuine passion and commitment to the subject will be all you need to make it to the next round of admissions.
 Good luck!

-Before you go, the below menu will give you access to 10 Successful Personal Statement examples.
-Just click on the one that applies to you and start crafting your Personal Statement now!
+Before you go, the below menu will give you access to 10 Successful Personal Statement examples, or check out our other personal statement articles and successful examples on our Free Personal Statement Resources page.

 Looking for Personal Statement support to strengthen your application?